SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 with HL7's C-CDA release.
 This provides potential attackers with a highly visible, leveragable target.

 My analysis revealed at least three ways to craft a malicious C-CDA.
-I'll discuss both in detail:
+I'll describe them in detail...

 #### 1. Unsanitized `nonXMLBody/text/reference/@value` can execute JavaScript